 “Laurie’s insightful and disciplined work was such a gift.
 She is a sensitive and precise editor – equally adept at the basics of punctuation and the nuances of story telling.
 I was grateful for and challenged by her input.” ~Marion Adler, actress, writer, singer, award-winning lyricist

-“Great insights and very meticulous with every paragraph.
-You’re so generous and I truly felt you wanted to help me.
-You saved me, Laurie!
-Also, your rates are incredibly reasonable considering your years of expertise.
-Thank you!” ~Dawn Matheson, travel writer and author of: Guelph: Perspectives on a Century of Change 1900-2000.
+“Laurie has great insights and is very meticulous with every paragraph.
+She’s so generous and warm and I truly felt she wanted to help me.
+Also, her rates are incredibly reasonable considering her years of expertise.
+You can’t go wrong with Laurie!” ~Dawn Matheson, travel writer and author of: Guelph: Perspectives on a Century of Change 1900-2000.

 “Laurie Gough steered me through the early stages of my writing, teaching me the essential “show not tell” principle.
 She guided in a straightforward manner, reinforcing the positives and pointing out areas needing work.
 Through her editing feedback and suggestions, I became a stronger and clearer writer.
 She talked me through periods of discouragement by assuring me that writing is always worth it!” ~ Jo Sorochinsky, author of Dancing With My Father, to be published in 2021 with Amsterdam Publishers.